hsaturn/TinyMqtt/README.md

 * MqttMessage uses a buffer 256 bytes which is usually far than needed.
 * MqttClient auto reconnection
 * MqttClient auto re-subscribe
+* MqttClient does not callback payload...
+* MqttClient user/password

 ## Quickstart